 If you have any questions or if you do not have a UCCS Canvas account, please contact Cindy Norton x 3212 firstname.lastname@example.org

 The on-line course may be taken to satisfy the training requirement.
-However, the classroom course covers much more safety information than the on-line course does, and EHS recommends that whenever possible all employees take the classroom course.
+However, the classroom course is more hands on and allows for discussion.
+EHS recommends that whenever possible all employees/volunteers take the classroom course.

 Work Area Specific Training